Borkkris/myFlix-client/README.md

 # myFlix-client

 This is the client side of the myFlix app.
-The myFlix app is a Movie library.
+The myFlix app is a Movie library where you can seacr hfor movies and add the movies you like to your favorite movie list.

 ## Framework:
 * React